Freedom of religion in Nepal: Legal and policy framework

 Although there were no registration requirements for religious groups, there were legal registration requirements for NGOs.
 Organizations had been prohibited from registering if their names contained religious words.
 However, this began to change in April 2007 when the Government allowed the registration of an organization with the word "Bible" in its title.
 Christian, Muslim, and Jewish religious organizations claimed that, unless registered, such organizations were restricted from owning land, an important step for establishing churches, mosques, synagogues, or burial sites.
 An organization that provides religious services and kosher foods to Jewish adherents (generally tourists) complained that the organization was not able to legally register as a religious organization and its workers had to enter the country on business visas.

 Proselytizing remained illegal.
 There are officially no foreign missionaries; however, for decades dozens of Christian missionary hospitals, welfare organizations, and schools have operated in the country.
 These organizations did not proselytize, and otherwise operated freely.
 Missionary schools were among the most respected institutions of secondary education; many members of the governing and business elite graduated from Jesuit high schools.
 Foreign workers in the missionary hospitals and schools entered the country with visas designating them as technical workers for local or international NGOs sponsoring the hospitals and schools.
 The Government enforced these immigration laws; if foreign workers were found to proselytize, they were expelled from the country.
 There were no expulsions during the reporting period.
 Many foreign Christian organizations had direct ties to local churches and sponsored pastors for religious training abroad.

+In 2021, the government continued to permit Hindu, Buddhist, and Muslim groups to establish and operate their own schools, although many madrassahs are unregistered.
+The government provided the same level of funding for both registered religious schools and public schools, but Christian organizations stated the law prohibiting private Christian schools from registering as public schools was discriminatory.

 Some holy days, most of them Hindu, were recognized as national holidays.
 These were Mahashivaratri, Buddha Jayanti, Falgun Purnima, Krishna Asthami, Dasain, and Tihar.

 Although public schools did not teach religion, most had a statue of Saraswati, the Hindu goddess of knowledge, on their grounds.
 Many began the day with a Hindu prayer to the goddess.